yahalom98/final-project-semester-a/README.md

 User Interface:

 - Design an attractive and responsive user interface for the e-commerce website.
-Utilize Bootstrap or Tailwind CSS for styling.
+Utilize Bootstrap or  CSS for styling.
 Payment Integration:

 - Integrate a payment gateway (e.g., Stripe) to handle transactions securely.